dontpanic92/dp-redo/README.md

 PS C:\Users\lishengq\source\repos\dp-redo\build>
 ```

-A target method can also depends on another method, which is rather simple:
+A target method can also depend on another method, which is rather simple:

 ```python
 from dp_redo import *